littlepeace2005/pax/README.md

 # The Pax Programming Language
 Pax is a high-level, general-purpose programming language with an intuitive syntax and powerful capabilities.

+# Documentation
+This document defines the Pax programming language and specifies requirements for implementations of Pax.

 ## Fundamentals
 A Pax program is a sequence of source code that contains declarations, executed on an open-source interpreter.